jini-zh/tau-polarization/README.md

 - BJets and 2 leading jets parameters
 - Two leptons with highest pT (and dR(tau, lepton) > 0.3) parameters:
-  * "*Iso" parameters is sum of pT of particles in cone (dR < 0.4 (?)) around lepton So higher the "*Iso" value corresponds to less isolated particle
+  * "*Iso" parameters is sum of pT of particles in cone (dR < 0.4 (?)) around lepton So higher "*Iso" value corresponds to less isolated particle
 - Two types of MET (may be Puppi MET is better as PU subtracted one).
   * "dPhi" is asimuth angle between MET and tau
   * "dPhiPuppimetTau" is asimuth angle between Puppi MET and tau